A comparative study of human inverse kinematics techniques for lower limbs: Inverse kinematics of the human leg

 \subsubsection{Optimization method}

-Tringali et al. \cite {b22} proposed optimal inverse kinematics based on optimization method for a redundant robot manipulator with linear and nonlinear constraints by choosing the appropriate initial conditions.
-Lu \cite{b23} used optimization method to generate feasible and smooth joint motion while detecting collision in space. \\ Constrained optimization is based on finding an angular vector $q=\left[ \right]^T $, that is a local minimum to the objective function $f(q)$ given as follows:
+Tringali et al. \cite{b22} introduced an optimal inverse kinematics approach based on optimization techniques for redundant robot manipulators, incorporating both linear and nonlinear constraints by selecting appropriate initial conditions.
+Similarly, Lu \cite{b23} employed optimization methods to ensure feasible and smooth joint motion while also addressing collision detection in the workspace. \\ Constrained optimization is based on finding an angular vector $q=\left[ \right]^T $, that is a local minimum to the objective function $f(q)$ given as follows:

 Where $x_d$ and $y_d$ represent the target position coordinates.
-The main goal is to identify the realistic configuration by respecting several constraints.
-One of them is to restrict the angular joint limits.
-This can be done by using the following barrier function.
+The primary objective is to determine a feasible configuration while adhering to various constraints, including the restriction of joint angular limits.
+This is achieved using a barrier function to enforce these constraints.

-This method is called interior point algorithm.
-When $q$ approaches the boundary, $b(q)\rightarrow+\infty$.
-Where $b(q)$ is the logarithmic barrier function given by the following expression:
+This method is known as the interior point algorithm.
+As the angular vector \( q \) approaches the boundary of the feasible region, the barrier function \( b(q) \) tends towards \( +\infty \).
+The logarithmic barrier function \( b(q) \) is given by:

 The other constraints can be expressed as a distance as follows: